tljm/jpp/README.rst

 Solution
 ========

 The above log can be annotated according to mdJPP tagging syntax.
-It cane be later submitted to mdJPP preprocessor that can produce document extracts according to tags and dates.
+It can be later submitted to mdJPP preprocessor that can produce document extracts according to tags and dates.